icopy-site/awesome/docs/awesome/awesome-ada.md

 - [tiled-code-gen](https://github.com/Fabien-Chouteau/tiled-code-gen) - Code generator for Tiled the map editor.
 - [cvsweb2git](https://github.com/reznikmm/cvsweb2git) - This tool imports CVS repository shared on Ada Conformity Assessment Authority into the Git repository.
 - [j2ada](https://github.com/Blady-Com/j2ada) - Translator for a Java valid source code in Ada source code.
+- [a2js](http://forge.ada-ru.org/matreshka/wiki/Web/A2JS) - Ada2JS is experimental open source compiler, component of Matreshka.
+- [adamagic](https://www.mapusoft.com/ada-to-c-changer/) - SofCheck AdaMagic is ACATS validated and certified Ada compiler targeting C and/or C++ (4 command line switches for fine tuning).
+ObjectAda and several other commercial compilers share engine with AdaMagic.
+MapuSoft distributes AdaMagic as integral component of AppCOE.

+#### Shells and Interpreters
+- [sparforte](http://sparforte.com/) - SPARforte programming language is an Ada-like scripting language, previously known as business user shell (bush).
+Can be used as interactive UNIX shell replacement.
+- [gsh](https://github.com/AdaCore/gsh) - GSH is non interactive POSIX shell for Windows, aimed at GNU software builds.
+2-3 times faster than Cygwin.
+- [gnatcoll-scripts-shell](https://github.com/AdaCore/gnatcoll-core/blob/master/src/gnatcoll-scripts-shell.ads) - GNATCOLL.Scripts.Shell is a simple embeddable scripting language, part of GNATCOLL Core.

+#### Programming Languages
+- [gnat-spitbol](https://www2.adacore.com/gap-static/GNAT_Book/html/rts/g-spipat__ads.htm) - GNAT.SPITBOL is an implementation of SNOBOL text-oriented programming language, now part of GNAT library.
+- [para-sail](http://parasail-lang.org/) - ParaSail is a highly parallel experimental language, similar to Go and Erlang.
+Originaly owned by SofCheck (now AdaCore), it is a test project to try new ideas.
+Expandable pointers is a sample feature that is about to be introduced to SPARK and Ada.
+There are in fact 4 experimental languages: ParaSail, Sparkel, Javallel, Parython, all sharing bytecode interpreter and LLVM engine.

 ## Bindings
 - [libsodium-ada](https://github.com/jrmarino/libsodium-ada) - libsodium-ada is a set of thick Ada bindings to libsodium.